xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 * analytics.katalon.com
 * testops.katalon.com

+### CAPTCHA required

+CAPTCHA is required when a user enters an incorrect password for 5 consecutive times.
+At that time, you should log into [Katalon TestOps](https://analytics.katalon.com/) with that account and enter the captcha.
+After that, you should be able to activate Katalon Studio normally.

 ## Offline Activation

 A machine ID is required for generating an offline license.
 In the Katalon Studio Activation window, click **Offline Activation**: